This article was last updated on May 4

-No doubt everyone who has a company sponsored retirement account (401K, 403b) or self managed plan (IRA, Roth IRA) has read about all the right things to do like regular investing, diversification and choosing low fee funds.
+No doubt everyone who has a company sponsored retirement account (401K, 403b) and/or self managed plans (IRA, Roth IRA) has read about all the right things to do like regular investing, diversification and choosing low-cost funds.
 However, it is just as important to consider what NOT to do with your retirement accounts so that you avoid the various pitfalls and traps ahead of you, and to ensure you have enough in retirement.

 2. Do NOT Contribute only as much as your company match.
 If your company offers a match, it is important to take full advantage of it.
 But contributing just enough to get the company match may not be enough.
 A good goal is to contribute a minimum of 9% to 12% of your income to your retirement plan, which would include any employer contributions.
 Ideally, higher-income workers should consider contributing 12% to 15%, including employer contributions, to maintain their current standard of living in retirement.

 3. Do NOT Chase hot-performing funds.
 It is a mistake to chase hot performance.
 Just because gold, cryptocurrency or any other investment is performing well now does not mean that it will in the future.
 Instead, select a diversified mix of stocks, bonds, and short-term reserves that’s right for you—then stick with it for the long term.